mrsn/simple-logging-pipeline/README.md

 ## TODOs (Scaling up/out)

-* Use Redis or RabbitMQ as a broker between the Logstash-Agent (lumberjack in my case) and the central Logstash
+* Use Redis or RabbitMQ as a broker between the Logstash-Agent (lumberjack in this example) and the central Logstash

 * Add proper mappings to Elasticsearch